Alexandre-Hein/Port-scanner/README.md

 # Disclaimer

-I am not responsible for the usage of this script.
-Do not run the script on a network that is not yours, you are allowed to run the script on <a href="http://scanme.nmap.org/">scanme.nmap.org<a> or on a local IP.
+**I am not responsible for the usage of this script.
+Do not run the script on a network that is not yours**, you are allowed to run the script on <a href="http://scanme.nmap.org/">scanme.nmap.org<a> or on a local IP.